Holy Ghost Preparatory School: Athletics

 Holy Ghost Prep has many interscholastic and intramural sports teams.
 Major sports include basketball, baseball, ultimate Frisbee, bowling, soccer, swimming, lacrosse, ice hockey, tennis, cross country, rowing golf, and track and field.
-Athletic facilities on campus include seven fields for various sports, a fieldhouse holding an auditorium and gymnasium, an all-weather track, as well as a new facility, the Holt Center, containing a performing arts theater, music studios, gym, batting cages, as well as a room for the rowing team.
+Athletic facilities on campus include seven fields for various sports, a fieldhouse with an auditorium and gymnasium, an all-weather track, and a new facility, the Holt Center, which contains a performing arts theater, music studios, a gym, batting cages, and a room for the rowing team.
 Holy Ghost Prep is a member of the Bicentennial Athletic League.
 The Firebirds have a tradition of excellence in all sports.
 There have been seven Pennsylvania state champions in school history: the 1972 and 1974 basketball teams, the 1992 soccer team, and, most recently, the 2011 tennis team.
 In 2013 and 2014, the soccer team won the PIAA state championship.
 In 2015, the hockey team won its first state championship.
-Harold “Jr.” McIlwain ('93) won the 400m in 1992 PIAA state track championships and followed that with the 800m title in 1993.
+Harold "Jr." McIlwain ('93) won the 400m in the 1992 PIAA state track championships and followed that with the 800m title in 1993.
 Holy Ghost Preparatory School also added a rowing team in fall 2015.

 In the fall of 2020, Holy Ghost Prep left the Bicentennial Athletic League.
-It began to compete as an independent program while maintaining its membership with the PIAA and District One.
+It began competing as an independent program while maintaining its membership in the PIAA and District One.

-In Winter of 2025, Holy Ghost Prep's Ice Hockey team won the Flyers Cup, advancing to the state championship in the AAA division.
+In the winter of 2025, Holy Ghost Prep's Ice Hockey team won the Flyers Cup, advancing to the AAA state championship.